radubogdan/mastermind-api/README.md

 % rails s
 ```

-If you have a server, there is a deploy.rb file in config/ where you have to change credentials and deploy the application using mina.
+If you have a server, there is a ```deploy.rb``` file in config folder where you have to change credentials and deploy the application using mina.
 Also, in production
 I configured this with [Unicorn](http://unicorn.bogomips.org/).

-Feel free to change everything you want.
-You can contribute to this using Fork and Pull Request.

 ### API Calls